roscoejp/google-kubernetes-engine/jenkins-kubernetes/README.md

 3. Setup the 'Kubernetes Pod Template' section, specifically:

    - Name - used as a prefix for unique slave names.
 Takes any string value.
-   - Labels - Selector labels for Jenkins build.
+   - Labels - Selector labels for Jenkins jobs.
 May leave blank.
    - Usage - Determines how often slaves will be used.
 Set this to 'Use this node as much as possible' to have jobs default to Docker slaves.
    - Docker image - Docker image name that will be used for Jenkins slaves.
 Recommend using [the default image](https://hub.docker.com/r/jenkinsci/jnlp-slave/) for now.
 > This is an example image taken from the Blazemeter article
 ![Kubernetes Pod Template](https://cdn2.hubspot.net/hubfs/208250/Blog_Images/scalablejenkins14.png)
-4.
+4. Create a new Job and start a build.
+The containers will take a little bit of time to start the first time around.